qgrosperrin/nmap-me/README.md

                           scans will be run against the target range.
          --tcp [TCP_FLAG] Change TCP scanning method.
 Uses nmap flags (e.g. '-sT').
                           Default is '-sS' (SYN scan).
+         -j, --join       Join created 'screen' session automatically.
+Will not work well if used with '-m' limitations.

 ```

 Standard nmap TCP command used by the script: